 Hudson S.P.E.A.K.S. is a non-profit organization that assists survivors of sexual violence with free and confidential services.
 For Hudson County residents dealing with trauma of this kind, Hudson S.P.E.A.K.S. is an amazing and invaluable resource.
 This organization, which has been around since the mid-’90s in Hudson County, also provides a 24-hour sexual assault bilingual helpline, and helps victims access services such as housing, but also provides individual and group counseling for survivors and their significant others.
 Learn more here.

 Hudson Pride is a 501(c)(3) non-profit community-based organization located in Jersey City, which is also home to the largest LGBTQ community in New Jersey.
 Established in the 1990s, this wonderful organization serves as an advocate and social service provider for both the LGBTQ and HIV/AIDS communities in Hudson County.
-Some of the programs they offer are social/educational groups for LGBTQ youth, specialized support groups for transgender individuals and for gay/bisexual men, HIV prevention support groups for women of color (of any sexual orientation), and many more.
+Some of the programs the organization provides include social/educational groups for LGBTQ youth, specialized support groups for transgender individuals and for gay/bisexual men, HIV prevention support groups for women of color (of any sexual orientation), and many more.
 Learn more here.

 Urban League of Hudson County Inc. | 253 Martin Luther King Jr. Drive, Jersey City